 Can epoxy resin make you sick?

 can resin make you sickYou’re thinking about making art, jewelry, and crafts with resin.
-Then you read some articles about resin safety, And I’m glad there is.
+Then you read some articles about resin safety, and you’re wondering if epoxy resin can make you sick.

-As a mom to three teenage boys, I try to scare the crap out of them all the time.
+As a mom of teenage boys, I’ve been known to only share the bad stuff to scare the crap out of them.
 It keeps them from doing stupid stuff.

 So if reading scary resin stuff is what needs to happen to keep you mindful when making resin crafts, then I’m all for it.

-But speaking one adult to another here’s what you need to know.
+But talking one adult to another, here’s what you need to know.

 I have crafted with resin since 2006.
 (Which is before Netflix ever streamed a movie.)
-This is what I teach my students who are asking, can epoxy resin make you sick?
+And this is what I teach students who are asking, can epoxy resin make you sick?

 Wear protective gear

-You need to wear protective gloves that go to your wrist.
-I like to wear nitrile gloves, but latex gloves will work as well.
+You must wear protective gloves.
+I wear nitrile gloves, but latex gloves work too.

 Ensure good ventilation